ieqa/FaceUnlock/FaceRecognizer/README.md

 **\<label>-rest_of_filename.png**.

 lable must be number.
-You must collect face image under different illuminations for a better recognition rate.
+You must collect face images under different illuminations as much as possible for a better recognition rate.